The paragraphs below give a good idea about accommodation offered in this shore-side cottage.

 There is a mirror and shelf for your toothbrushes, a shaver point, a first-aid kit with basic essentials.

 The grassed garden, wrapping right round the cottage, provides a space to sit quietly, eat a romantic al-fresco meal, catch some sun, read, admire the views, watch the sunset, spot the seals or simply to contemplate things.
-Alternatively you could play small garden games such as swingball (which is to be found in the cottage lobby).

 At one end of the garden, through the gate a short path leads on to the beach.
 We would wish you to be aware that small children would need supervision in the garden as there are low walls and open access to the rocks.